 Despite the improvement and awareness in dental care, millions of Americans suffer the loss of teeth due to tooth decay, periodontal disease, and or injury.
 For many years now, the only treatment options available have been bridges and dentures.
 But, today, dental implants are available.
-Dental implants are a replacement for tooth roots.
+Dental implants procedure are a replacement for tooth roots.
 Tooth implants provide a strong foundation for permanent fixed or removable replacement teeth that are made to match one’s natural teeth.

 The success rate of artificial teeth vary depending on the location the implant is placed, but in general dental implants have been shown to have a success rate of 98%.
 When properly cared for, they will often last a lifetime.

 At First Point Dental, we will help in finding the right solution for your oral health.
 If you are eligible for a dental implant, our team of dental specialists will work diligently to bring back your beautiful and confident smile.
 In the procedure, the dentist will place a prosthetic or implant to replace the missing tooth or teeth.
 The empty gap in the mouth can lead to jawbone loss, gum disease, and shifting teeth in the future.
 A dental implant is a great investment, plus a permanent solution for the missing tooth or teeth.
 Essentially, an implant is an artificial tooth root placed into your jaw to hold a replacement tooth or bridge.
 To know more about dental implants, schedule a free consultation with First Point Dental now!